vectorlang/vector/docs/language-ref.md

 Arrays are composed of multiple instances of primitive types laid out side-by-side in memory.

-Arrays are a very important part of the vector language, as they are the only type that can be modified on both the CPU and GPU.
+Arrays are a very important part of the Vector language, as they are the only type that can be modified on both the CPU and GPU.
 Allocation of arrays on the GPU and transfer of data between CPU and GPU are handled automatically.